VoidOne-App/VoidOne/README.md

 NSIS EXE packaging is conditionally supported by the workflow, but the current repository does not contain an installer.nsi script, so it is not treated as a verified release format.

-Exact artifact names and versions should be taken directly from the release page rather than hardcoded into documentation.
+Always use the actual GitHub release page for the current version and exact artifact names.

+---

 SHA-256 Verification

 For a downloaded portable archive:

-Get-FileHash .\VoidOne-Windows-x64-Portable-<version>.zip -Algorithm SHA256
+Get-FileHash .\VoidOne-Windows-x64-Portable-.zip -Algorithm SHA256

 For a generated MSI:

-Get-FileHash .\VoidOne-Setup-x64-<version>.msi -Algorithm SHA256
+Get-FileHash .\VoidOne-Setup-x64-.msi -Algorithm SHA256

-Compare the result against the corresponding .sha256 file published with the release.
+Compare the resulting hash with the corresponding .sha256 file published with the release.

 ---